chain4travel/camino-messenger-contracts/docs/index.md

 function _removeServiceCapability(bytes32 serviceHash, string capability) internal virtual
 ```

-_Remove a capability from the service._
+Removes a capability from the service.

 #### Parameters